Connect using OAuth

 The `Run your scenarios` scope provides access to all **on-demand** and **active** scenarios within a specific organization.&#x20;

-For more granular control, a [Teams plan](https://www.make.com/en/pricing) or higher allows you to limit scenario access to specific teams in your organization, as you can create user accounts that have access only to particular teams.
+For more control, a [Teams plan](https://www.make.com/en/pricing) or higher allows you to limit scenario access to specific teams in your organization, as you can create user accounts that have access only to particular teams.

 {% endhint %}